Citroën 2CV: Fourgonnette

 The 2CV-based delivery vans introduced in the spring of 1951 differed from the sedan from the B-pillar onwards by having a box-like, spacious cargo area that could be loaded through two gullwing doors at the rear.
 The van was named "Fourgonnette" by Citroën.

 In France and Switzerland, these vehicles were often to be found at the post office and small businesses, while in Germany the possibility of acquiring a mobile home at a reasonable price was the decisive factor for buyers.
 Technically, this variant went through almost the same development steps as the sedan.

 Production of the delivery van, also known as the "box duck", was discontinued in mid-1978.
 At about the same time, the high-roof variant of the Dyane, the Acadiane, took its place.

 Non-factory

 4x4

 Various 4×4 conversions were built by independent constructors, such as Marc Voisin, near Grenoble, some from a Méhari 4×4 chassis and a 2CV body.
-In the UK, Louis Barber builds single-engined four-wheel-drive 2CVs.
+In the UK, Louis Barbour builds single-engined four-wheel-drive 2CVs.
 In the late 1990s, Kate Humble from BBC Top Gear tested one against a Land Rover Defender off-road.
 The 2CV won.

 Another very different double front-ended, four-wheel drive (but not at the same time) 2CV, the 1952 Citroën Cogolin, also known as the Bicéphale, was built for the French Fire Service—the Sapeur-Pompiers.
 This was meant to enable the car to drive into a narrow position and away again without having to turn.